CJanecka/Projects_and_CTFs/README.md

 # Projects_and_CTFs

-Welcome to my portfolio showcase, a reflection of my journey in the ever-evolving landscape of digital security.
-Here, I present the projects that have intrigued me the most.
+Welcome to my portfolio showcase, a reflection of my journey in the dynamic realm of digital security.
+As a newcomer to cybersecurity, I am dedicated to upholding the highest standards of professionalism and expertise.
+This page serves as a testament to my growth through various projects and Capture the Flag (CTF) challenges, showcasing my unwavering commitment to mastering the intricacies of network resilience.
+I invite you to explore these endeavors, where my inquisitiveness and dedication to excellence drive me toward the goal of becoming a recognized pen-testing expert.